-Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness
+CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 The W.D.
 Lawrence ship and the Atlantic ocean aka the Sea of Darkness were getting acquainted very well, and were on the verge of getting acquainted with American merchant ships and British ships, furthermore maritime law and marauding outlaws aka Pirates, Pirates of Human Life aka Slave Traders.
 The Royal Navy were near and the W.D.
 Lawrence ship was in neutral waters.
-Animals and friends of Red and Andy were the only cargo, no cannons, no guns of any kind or ammunition.
+Animals and friends of Red and Andy were the only cargo, no cannons, and no guns of any kind or ammunition.

 Red, Andy and Scratch were on deck enjoying the nights astronomical show, the nights’ light was screaming destiny.
-They were feeling venture, success and mad love unfolding.
+They felt venture, success and mad love unfolding.
 Rats on the ship were assumed to jump ship because none were seen on the journey, and this gave them both a feeling of ’No under-handing, and the gnawing of the evil side of human nature, but then they thought of sinking.
 What was worse sinking or be eaten alive, by sharks or humans, yes cannibalism crossed their minds?
-Scratch was a big cat, that no big rat wanted to tangle with, and taking care of a Mountain Lion in Africa, Africa known then as Guinea aka the Dark Continent was going to be a task for Red and Andy.
+Scratch was a big cat, that no big rat wanted to tangle with, and taking care of a Mountain Lion in Africa, true name Ethiopia, Africa known then as Guinea aka the Dark Continent was going to be a task for Red and Andy.
 Although Scratch was domesticated thanks to Sherbrooke.

 Food from the homeland crossed their minds and stomachs.